How We Define SRE WorkBy Fred Hebert | Last modified on November 18, 2022

 When I asked Honeycomb folks “What sort of SRE role is this going to be?” during the interview process, the answer included this specific line: “This is our first SRE hire and the role will take shape with whoever fills it.”
 I probably didn’t give this sentence all the weight it deserved at the time, but eventually my task became to literally define what we think SREs should do.
 This was a surprising opportunity—Honeycomb is filled with talented people who have been SREs, have managed SREs, or are public faces of what SRE stands for—and I was given the autonomy to still put it into my words according to what I thought made sense.

 After a few drafts and some back and forth for feedback, I had a short charter that gave a general orientation of SRE work here at Honeycomb.
 It is intended to be a living document that we can modify as we see fit, but so far it hasn’t changed too much.
-I’ll share it here.
+I’ll share it here, but before I get started, let’s review what exactly an SRE is and what the role entails.

 In most companies, it feels like all SREs will fill in a role that more or less fits these categories: